 NRE bank account is an external savings bank account opened for Non-resident Indians and hence called Non-Resident External account.
 Any money lying in the NRE account can be taken outside the country or in other words, the money lying in an NRE account is fully repatriable.
 This money can be converted into any foreign currency and can be remitted outside the country.
 For opening these accounts, the funds are required to be remitted to India through any bank from the country of residence of the prospective account holder.
 The accounts may be maintained in any form e.g. savings, current, recurring or fixed deposit account, etc. (How to find best Fixed Deposits in India)

-NRO bank account is an ordinary saving bank account opened for Non resident Indians.
-This is why it is known as Non-Resident Ordinary account.
-You open an NRO account, when you want to transfer money from your overseas bank account to Indian account in Indian Rupees.
-The money lying in NRO account cannot be taken outside the country or in other words, the money lying in NRO account isn’t repatriable.
+NRO bank account is an ordinary saving bank account opened for Non-resident Indians.
+This is why it is known as the Non-Resident Ordinary account.
+You open an NRO account when you want to transfer money from your overseas bank account to an Indian account in Indian Rupees.
+The money lying in the NRO account cannot be taken outside the country or in other words, the money lying in the NRO account isn’t repatriable.
 This is can be in form of Fixed Deposit accounts also (compare rates)

 ||Saving , Current or

 Fixed Deposits account

 | Fixed Deposit

 |Money maintained in which currency||Rupees

 ||Any of U.S. Dollar, Pound Sterling, Euro, Australian Dollar, Canadian Dollar

 ||NRI’s whose income source is only from abroad||NRI’s how have income source from both India as well as Abroad